nodebox/nodebox.github.io/documentation/using/gui.md

 You can copy-paste nodes in one document and between documents.
 Because names in the network are unique, NodeBox will rename nodes as needed.
 Note that NodeBox doesn't rewrite expressions: any expressions that refer to other nodes need to be renamed manually.

 The difference between the selected and rendered node is explained in the [getting started tutorial](../tutorial/getting-started.html).

+To change the **Document Settings** (such as background color and document width / height), deselect all nodes.
+Do this by clicking on the background area in the network pane.

 The Source Pane
 ---------------